About the Air District

 Learn More

-• The Air District is extending an air quality advisory due to wildfire smoke from Canadian wildfires in the Bay Area through Thursday, June 5.
-Smoke from various Canadian wildfires in Alberta, Saskatchewan, and Manitoba is expected to impact air quality in the Bay Area through Thursday.
-Conditions can change rapidly and the amount and location of smoke at ground level are hard to predict.
+• The Air District is extending an air quality advisory for the Bay Area due to wildfire smoke from fires in northern Sacramento Valley through Monday, July 14.
+Smoke from the Butler and Green wildfires is still moving down the Sacramento Valley and is expected to continue to impact air quality in portions of the Bay Area on Sunday and Monday.
+Areas that are expected to be most impacted will be parts of the North Bay and East Bay and higher elevation locations.
+Conditions can change rapidly and the amount and location of smoke at ground level is hard to predict.
 The public can check for real-time smoke pollution levels in their local area with the U.S. EPA’s Fire and Smoke Map.
-Smoky, hazy skies may be visible, the smell of smoke is possible, and air quality may become unhealthy through Thursday, June 5.
+Smoky, hazy skies may be visible, the smell of smoke is possible and air quality may become unhealthy at times on Sunday and Monday

 Learn More

-• The Air District is extending an air quality advisory due to wildfire smoke from Canadian wildfires in the Bay Area through Wednesday, June 4.
-Smoke from various Canadian wildfires in Alberta, Saskatchewan and Manitoba is expected to impact air quality in the Bay Area through Wednesday.
-Conditions can change rapidly and the amount and location of smoke at ground level are hard to predict.
+• The Air District is extending an air quality advisory for the Bay Area due to wildfire smoke from fires in northern Sacramento Valley through Saturday, July 12.
+Smoke from the Butler and Green wildfires is moving down the Sacramento Valley and is expected to continue to impact air quality in portions of the Bay Area on Saturday.
+Conditions can change rapidly and the amount and location of smoke at ground level is hard to predict.
 The public can check for real-time smoke pollution levels in their local area with the U.S. EPA’s Fire and Smoke Map.
-Smoky, hazy skies may be visible, the smell of smoke is possible, and air quality may become unhealthy through Wednesday, June 4.
+Smoky, hazy skies may be visible, the smell of smoke is possible and air quality may become unhealthy at times on Saturday

 Learn More

-• The Air District is issuing an air quality advisory due to wildfire smoke from Canadian wildfires in the Bay Area for Monday, June 2 and Tuesday, June 3.
-Smoke from various Canadian wildfires in Alberta, Saskatchewan, and Manitoba is expected to impact air quality in parts of the Bay Area on Monday and Tuesday.
+• The Air District is issuing an air quality advisory for the Bay Area due to wildfire smoke from fires in northern Sacramento Valley for today, Thursday, July 10, and Friday, July 11.
+Smoke from the Butler and Green wildfires has been moving down the Sacramento Valley and is expected to impact air quality in the eastern portion of the Bay Area down to Santa Clara Valley on Thursday and Friday.
 Conditions can change rapidly and the amount and location of smoke at ground level is hard to predict.
-The public can check for real-time smoke pollution levels in their local area with the U.S. EPA's Fire and Smoke Map.
-Smoky, hazy skies may be visible, the smell of smoke is possible and air quality may become unhealthy on Monday and Tuesday.
+The public can check for real-time smoke pollution levels in their local area with the U.S. EPA’s Fire and Smoke Map.
+Smoky, hazy skies may be visible, the smell of smoke is possible and air quality may become unhealthy at times on Thursday and Friday

 Learn More